sababot/neural-network/README.md

 # neural-network
-simple neural network implemented from scratch in C++
+a fully-functional neural network implemented from scratch in C++ using the Eigen Matrix library.

+# contents
+- neurons
+- layers
+- activation
+- loss
+- accuracy
+- derrivatives
+- backpropagation
+- optimization